vinay-swamy/HPML-FinalProject/README.md

 lora_exp_with_deepspeed.py - script benchmarking performance increase using LoRA + DeepSpeed CPU offloading

-esm2.py - Re-implementation of the ESM2 protein large language model
+esm2.py - Re-implementation of the ESM2 protein large language model (I did not write this)

-esm_data.pyv - Classes for pre-processing proteins sequences as part of dataloading for model.
+esm_data.py - Classes for pre-processing proteins sequences as part of dataloading for model.
+I did not write this

 maxbsize_exp.py - Script for running experiments measuring Runtime and Peak memory usage as a function of number of tokens per batch, and maximum sequence length